searxng/searxng/docs/admin/settings/settings_outgoing.rst

 ``request_timeout`` :
   Global timeout of the requests made to others engines in seconds.
-A bigger timeout will allow to wait for answers from slow engines, but in consequence will slow SearXNG reactivity (the result page may take the time specified in the timeout to load).
+A bigger timeout will allow to wait for answers from slow engines, but in consequence will slow Zhensa reactivity (the result page may take the time specified in the timeout to load).
 Can be override by ``timeout`` in the :ref:`settings engines`.

 ``useragent_suffix`` :
-  Suffix to the user-agent SearXNG uses to send requests to others engines.
+  Suffix to the user-agent Zhensa uses to send requests to others engines.
 If an engine wish to block you, a contact info here may be useful to avoid that.

 .. _Pool limit configuration: https://www.python-httpx.org/advanced/#pool-limit-configuration